sergiotaborda/lense-lang/docs/content/constructors.md

 The problem with static methods is that they are not inherited so, the static factory method pattern makes sense only for object not intended to be inherited from.
 Nevertheless considered a good practice e several API nowadays use this technique to hide the constructor and provide a more fluent instantiation.

-A great think about this pattern is that it encasuplates the use of ``new`` so the class designed can change the parameters of the constructor at will without interfering with the call site.
+A great thing about this pattern is that it encasuplates the use of ``new`` so the class designed can change the parameters of the constructor at will without interfering with the call site.

 People often criticize java for being to verbose.
 The numerator and denominator names appear 6 times.